Fade and Flare - An Inuyasha Fanfic by Pink

 Misc (not chapter-specific):

 I noticed I'm throwing around Japanese brand names a little.
-Well, I'm such a whore for Asian drinks, sweets, and confections.
-They're not as overtly sugary as American stuff, and I don't feel my stomach rotting from the inside when I eat/drink them.
+I have a love affair with Japanese drinks, and that's mostly because they're not as overtly sugary as American stuff, and I don't feel my stomach rotting from the inside when I eat/drink them.
 Since I can think of two instances when I've mentioned brand name drinks in this story here's a little list and description of some popular Japanese drinks (that I happen to love):

 Asahi and Sapporo - Both are brands of beer.